Reading time: ~8 minutes

 FROM payment;

-Comment: MIN(amount) ignores NULL.
-If all values are NULL, the result is NULL.
+Both MIN() and MAX() ignore NULL.
+If all values are NULL, they return NULL.

-MIN(column_name)ignoresNULLand finds the minimum among non-NULLvalues.ORDER BY column_name LIMIT 1returns the first row after sorting.- If
+MIN(column_name)finds the minimum among non-NULLvalues.ORDER BY ...
+LIMIT 1returns the first row after sorting.- If your DBMS sorts

 SELECT column_name